 A Lifetime and Beyond: Classic Tasmanian Oak

 Enter Tasmanian Oak.
-Using classic grade flooring with lots of beautiful feature, Tasmanian Oak was specified due to its sustainability credentials, strength, durability.
+Using classic grade flooring with lots of beautiful features, Tasmanian Oak was specified due to its sustainability credentials, strength, durability.
 The natural figure throughout the grain of Classic Tasmanian Oak will help disguise any markings that might come up over a lifetime of family use.
 Used throughout the home, Tasmanian Oak helped build warmth through the floors, joinery and of course, the hardware.

-“Tasmanian Oak patinas really well and because they wanted something that would be low maintenance but would stand up to the demands of family life, it was the perfect choice.
+“Tasmanian Oak patinas really well and because they wanted something that would be low maintenance but would stand up to the demands of family life, it was a perfect choice.
 We also applied an Osmo finish that is completely natural and baby and pet safe that would further protect the timber,” says Dargie.